-Collaborated with hospital infection control team to ensure safety protocols and infection control measures were rigorously followed to protect both patients and staff from COVID-19 exposure.
+Collaboration with the hospital infection control team to ensure safety protocols and infection control measures were rigorously followed to protect both patients and staff from COVID-19 exposure.

 Evaluation and feedback

 Continuously, we tried to evaluate the effectiveness of the experience-based treatment care model by collecting feedback from both patients and staff to make necessary improvements.